Laundry tips for hot yoga enthusiasts

 3. Do a quick hand wash at home

-It's best for lightweight athletic shirts, yoga leggings, sports bras, bike shorts and gym shorts to get a quick hand wash once you get home.
+Lightweight athletic shirts, yoga leggings, sports bras, bike shorts and gym shorts can benefit from a quick hand wash once you get home.
 Use a little sportswash, which will preserve specialty fabric and neutralize odor.

 If you don’t have detergent for activewear, use a liquid detergent that's free of synthetic fragrance or a laundry powder diluted with warm water.
 Drape your washed gear over a drying rack or line dry.
 Set dry items aside for your next machine load.